What is Advocacy?

 All professionals (people who work for organisations like health and social care, housing officers, support providers) need to complete one of the following referral forms with as much information as possible:

-Don’t worry!
-Fill out the one you think is the most appropriate, and we will discuss the best type of Advocacy with you including what the person may be legally entitled to.
+Don’t worry! we will discuss the best type of Advocacy with you including what the person may be legally entitled to.
+You can also use the Care Act Advocacy and the Statutory Advocacy checklists to see if you or the person you are referring is legally entitled to Advocacy.